The BEST episodes directed by Chris Wilson

 Who Do You Think You Are? - Season 8 - Episode 6

-Alan Carr explores his family's football connection and his grandfather's brush with fame.
+Alan Carr explores his family's connection to football and his grandfather's brush with fame, before investigating a mysterious name change.

 BBC Documentaries - Season 2011 - Episode 75